SJLimburg/SQL_challenge/README.md

     * This is a simple WHERE query.*
     (https://github.com/SJLimburg/SQL_challenge/blob/main/EmployeeSQL/solutions/output_1_Emp_salary.csv)

     -- 2. List first name, last name, and hire date for employees who were hired in 1986.
-    * this query uses the POSTGRES BETWEEN function within the where statement*
+    * This query uses the POSTGRES BETWEEN function within the where statement*
     (https://github.com/SJLimburg/SQL_challenge/blob/main/EmployeeSQL/solutions/output_2_hired1986.csv)

     -- 3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.               * This and the next query uses more than one condition in the where clause and comb ines data from multiple tables.*
     (https://github.com/SJLimburg/SQL_challenge/blob/main/EmployeeSQL/solutions/output_3_manager_info.csv)

     -- 4. List the department of each employee with the following information: employee number, last name, first name, and department name.
     (https://github.com/SJLimburg/SQL_challenge/blob/main/EmployeeSQL/solutions/output_4_employee_info.csv

     -- 5. List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
-    *This query makes use of the LIKE within the WHERE and '%' wildcard.
+    * This query makes use of the LIKE within the WHERE and '%' wildcard.
 There were a suprising number of employees fitting this description!*
     (https://github.com/SJLimburg/SQL_challenge/blob/main/EmployeeSQL/solutions/output_5_Hercules_B_info.csv)

     -- 6. List all employees in the Sales department, including their employee number, last name, first name, and department name.
     (https://github.com/SJLimburg/SQL_challenge/blob/main/EmployeeSQL/solutions/output_6_Sales_Emp_info.csv)

     -- 7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
-    * Notice that this query is very similar to the previous but required searching an OR condition.*
+    * Notice that this query is very similar to the previous but required searching using an OR condition.*
     (https://github.com/SJLimburg/SQL_challenge/blob/main/EmployeeSQL/solutions/output_7_Sales_%26_Development_Emp_info.csv)

     -- 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
-    *This query makes use of the GROUP BY and ORDER BY functions to show the data by count in descending order.*
+    * This query makes use of the GROUP BY and ORDER BY functions to show the data by count in descending order.*
     (https://github.com/SJLimburg/SQL_challenge/blob/main/EmployeeSQL/solutions/output_8_count_by_Last_names.csv)

 ###### The SQL used can be examind here  (https://github.com/SJLimburg/SQL_challenge/blob/main/EmployeeSQL/solutions/Pewlett_Hackard_outputs.sql)